ZaidaTek/zmisc/ReadMe.md

     - the 'a' prefix is only to be used in ASM contexts

 ### Variable, Prefixes
+    - variables are prefixed, usually with a single-letter
+    - these are COMPLETELY UNRELATED to the concepts in Hungarian Notation
+        - as prefixes should indicate scope and provide semantic meaning, not type inference
+        - and, rather, it is unfortunate variable-prefixes are often conflated with Hungarian Notation or vice-versa
     - the following is a table of commonly used prefixes, in the format prefix:mnemonic:domain:example g   global      scope   char gStackBuffer[2048]; // variable accessible from everywhere l   local       scope   int lContinue = 0x1; // variable accessible only within scope